 - Costlier than using a Laspeyres Price Index

-- Tends to understate the changes in price since the index already reflects changes in consumption patterns when consumer respond to price changes
+- Tends to understate the changes in price because the index already reflects changes in consumption patterns when consumers respond to price changes

 The Paasche Price Index is a price index used to measure the change in the prices and quantities of a basket of goods and services relative to a specified base period price.
 The numerator of the index is the total expenditures of all items at the observation period using the observation period price and quantities while the denominator is the total expenditures of all items using base period prices and observation period quantities.